I receive a small commission for purchases made using my coupon code.

 Öko carries a wide variety of bar soaps from Savonnerie des Diligences, but I think the LOOP bar is the most revolutionary!

-FillGood capsules are concentrated tablets that you dissolve in a spray bottle of water to make a multipurpose cleaning solution.
-Each compostable package comes with two capsules for a total of one litre of cleaning solution.
+Filo capsules are concentrated tablets that you dissolve in a spray bottle of water to make a multipurpose cleaning solution.
+Each compostable package comes with one capsule for a total of 500 mL of cleaning solution.

 While some folks are happy to DIY their home surface cleaners, others just want an easy zero-waste solution.
-FillGood capsules are tiny and lightweight, so their eco-impact in terms of shipping to the end user is miniscule compared to bottles of liquid cleaners.
+Filo capsules are tiny and lightweight, so their eco-impact in terms of shipping to the end user is miniscule compared to bottles of liquid cleaners.
 The outer packaging can go in the compost, so every time you refill a spray bottle (use an empty one you’ve already got for even more waste reduction), you’re making a difference!
 I’m onto my third bottle and have used it in the bathroom, kitchen and the kitten nursery!

 Lip balm is one of the few items in my bathroom that still tends to come in a non-refillable, non-reusable, non-repurposable plastic tube.
 I don’t think the compostable cardboard tube is perfect—it’s not as easy to use as the traditional plastic version, and I am a bit worried about it melting in my purse in the summer heat—but I could get used to it.

 Okay, so I know you’ve seen ads for these laundry strips …

 I have been using Tru Earth laundry strips since October 2019.
 I use them on ALL of our regular laundry.
 (Note: I still use Tide Powder on cloth diapers and things with heavy stains or grease stains.)
 I use them with cold water normally, and I use hot water for our kitchen cloths.
 Because we have a high capacity washer and I do large loads at a time, I typically use two strips per load.
 They work in traditional and HE washers.